 At the November meeting, when the library committee was responsible for the program, a most charming little pageant was given.
-For the execution of the idea, Mrs. George Smart, library committee chairman, gives the credit to Mrs. Jules Gingras, who in turn insists that Mrs. E. M. Guyon deserves Gingras, who in turn insists that Mrs. E. M. Guyon deserves much praise for helping.
+For the execution of the idea, Mrs. George Smart, library committee chairman, gives the credit to Mrs. Jules Gingras, who in turn insists that Mrs. E. M. Guyon deserves much praise for helping.
 At any rate, the club enjoyed the innovation of a library pageant at the meeting and as a result, the circulation of the books in the library has greatly increased since Nov.
-3. Mrs. Guyon was at the piano when Pam Sweeny, "The Dance of Life," appeared and danced gracefully into the room leading "The Forest Hills Library," (Bobby Clarks) who correins a healt always as high salary as healt always as high salary.
-Clarke), who, carrying a book almost as big as himself, was accompanied by Miss Florence Loper.
+3. Mrs. Guyon was at the piano when Pam Sweeny, "The Dance of Life," appeared and danced gracefully into the room leading "The Forest Hills Library," (Bobby Clarke), who, carrying a book almost as big as himself, was accompanied by Miss Florence Loper.
 These were followed by John Vincent Hogan and Jack Farrand, as "Where the Blue Begins"; Francis Gordon, as "Little Miss Muffet"; Karen Hasselriis, as "Red Riding Hood"; Jean O'Connell, as "Evangeline"; Carl Joys, "Treasure Island" and Dorothy Clark, as "In the Dozy Hours."
-The last named book is by Miss Agnes Repulier, who was the speaker of the afternoon.
-Repplier, who was the speaker of the afternoon.
+The last named book is by Miss Agnes Repplier, who was the speaker of the afternoon.